chella2/everyday-tools/index.md

 # everyday-tools
-Tools to help and simplify everyday life

-# Contents
+The repository [everyday-tools](https://github.com/chella2/everyday-tools) contains tools for creating and reading ov2 file for TomTom navigation devices.
+There is also a tool to convert positions of CNG/LPG gas station at [www.energigas.se](www.energigas.se) to CSV.
 The tools requires Python 3.x

 ## energigas2csv.py
 Convert json formatted GPS locations to CSV (Comma Separated Value).
-The website www.energigas.se provides GPS locations of gas fueling stations (CNG, LNG/LBG) in a json format.
+The webpage [www.energigas.se](www.energigas.se) provides GPS locations of gas fueling stations (CNG, LNG/LBG) in a json format.
 In order to import those locations, data must be reformatted for most satellite navigation devices.
-Many GPS devices uses a specific format, which can be convertet to from a CSV-file.
+Many GPS devices uses a specific format, which in most cases can be convertet to from a CSV-file.

 ## read_ov2.py
 Read ov2 files by GPS manufactor TomTom and outputs as CSV (Comma Separated Value).

 ## create_ov2.py